d-collins2/Mod4-DSA-Podcaster-frontend/README.md

 ### AllPodcasts

-This component acts as the right tool bar which has all of the podcasts in the app in alphabetical order and a search function (```SearchForm.js```).
-The search function causes filter the podcasts with the given parameter and returns the result.
-Once the search field is empty the podcasts are shown in alphabetical order.
+This component acts as the right tool bar, which has all of the podcasts in the app in alphabetical order and a search function.
+The ```SearchForm.js``` causes filter the podcasts with the given parameter and returns the result.
+Once the ```SearchForm.js``` is empty the podcasts are shown in alphabetical order.
+The favorites button allows the user to show podcasts which have been saved.

 ### AudioPlayer

 This component uses the [React Audio Player](https://github.com/justinmc/react-audio-player) library to allow for the podcasts to seemlessly play in the app.
+The audio player is hidden until the first podcast is selected.

 ### SelectedPodcast

+This component shows the information on the podcast which is selected from the ```AllPodcast.js```.
+It also holds the ```EpisodeContainer.js``` which shows the episodes connected to the podcast.
+A click on any episode in the container begins opens the audio player and starts the episode.

 ## User Accounts

-## Future Developments
+Users do not experience many obstacles regarding sign-up: there are no requirements or validations.